Fudan-iGEM/2025-wiki/pages/part-collection.md

 ### Replacing Ergosterol with Cholesterol to Mimic Pathogens

 Pathogenic fungi differ significantly from *Saccharomyces cerevisiae* in their membrane lipid composition.
 The presence of cholesterol components in the cell membranes of pathogenic fungi, which resemble those of human cells, is a key factor in their invasiveness.
 Therefore, in addition to morphological engineering, we aimed to modify the membrane structure of [Grape Yeast](/design/) by replacing ergosterol with cholesterol to more closely mimic the cell membranes of clinically relevant pathogenic fungi, such as *Candida albicans*.
-The products of the *ERG5* and *ERG6* genes are key enzymes in the *S. cerevisiae* ergosterol biosynthesis pathway, responsible for catalyzing the formation of the C-22(23) double bond and the C-24 methyl transfer reaction, respectively.
-We replaced *ERG5* and *ERG6* with *DrDHCR7* (BBa_25RCU5CB) and *DrDHCR24* (BBa_25FOVO4C) respectively, as described in Bean et al (2022).[^6] This redirection of the metabolic pathway enabled the substitution of ergosterol with cholesterol on the Grape Yeast cell membrane surface.
+The products of the *ERG5* and *ERG6* genes are key enzymes in the *S. cerevisiae* ergosterol biosynthesis pathway, responsible for catalyzing the formation of the C-22(23) double bond and the C-24 methyl transfer reaction (Bean *et al*, 2022)[^6].
+We replaced *ERG5* and *ERG6* with *DrDHCR7* (BBa_25RCU5CB) and *DrDHCR24* (BBa_25FOVO4C) respectively, using BBa_25XKAUNH and BBa_25E9K479, BBa_25U7DH3R and BBa_25O1ZVOU for targeted yeast genome integration.
+This redirection of the metabolic pathway enabled the substitution of ergosterol with cholesterol on the Grape Yeast cell membrane surface.

 #### Fluorescent Timer

 Grape Yeast forms complex multicellular clusters as mother cells continuously bud to generate new daughter cell branches.
 After a period of incubation, this repetitive budding leads to intricate, tangled three-dimensional clusters.
 This structural complexity makes it extremely difficult to trace the genealogical relationship among individual yeast cells.
 Consequently, we cannot precisely determine the timing and sequence of drug-resistance mutations within the cluster.
-To resolve this critical limitation, we introduced a sophisticated genetic circuit: the fluorescent timer.
-By expressing this fluorescent timer within the multicellular yeast system, we can accurately determine the time elapsed since a given yeast cell underwent cytokinesis.
+To resolve this critical limitation, we introduced a fluorescent timer (BBa_25AT6YR4).
+By expressing this fluorescent timer within the multicellular yeast system, we can accurately determine the time elapsed since a given yeast cell underwent cell division.
 This enables us to precisely track the temporal accumulation of resistance mutations across different cells and time points.

-The core component of our system is modified mCherry, a monomeric derivative of mCherry whose fluorescence spectrum gradually shifts from blue to red over time.
-This chromophore maturation rate is temperature-dependent, based on the finding of the article and our [Model](/model/), at 30∘C, the blue fluorescence reaches its maximum at approximately 0.41h, while the red fluorescence half-maximum appears at around 12 h.[^7]
+The core component of the fluorescent timer is modified mCherry (BBa_25TQG9WZ), a monomeric derivative of mCherry whose fluorescence spectrum gradually shifts from blue to red over time.
+This chromophore maturation rate is temperature-dependent, based on previous finding[^7] and our [modeling results](/model/): at yeast's culture temperature 30∘C, the blue fluorescence reaches its maximum at approximately 0.4 h, while the red fluorescence half-maximum appears at around 12 h.

-Leveraging these spectral dynamics, we constructed the fluorescent timer by flanking Modified mCherry with the ASH1 AIpro promoter and the ASH1 3′UTR.
-ASH1 AIpro was designed using AI−assisted optimization to be a periodic promoter that drives the rhythmic transcription of Modified mCherry.
-Because the promoter's choice and strength critically affect the accuracy of time measurement, we developed a mathematical model to systematically evaluate and quantify these two key factors.
-This modeling step verified the rationality of using the ASH1 promoter and an appropriate transcriptional strength prior to wet-lab experiments (see [Model Page](/model/)  for more details) .
-ASH1 3′UTR is crucial for spatial regulation; it ensures that the resulting mRNA is guided to the daughter cells. [^8][^9] This mechanism maintains the continuous and uninterrupted expression of the fluorescent protein in the progeny, guaranteeing the continuity and accuracy of fluorescence-based timing throughout successive cell divisions.
+Leveraging these spectral dynamics, we constructed the fluorescent timer by flanking modified mCherry (BBa_25TQG9WZ) with the ASH1 promoter (BBa_25VHXKNL) and the ASH1 3' UTR (BBa_25AIDL8P).
+A periodic promoter that drives the rhythmic transcription of color-changing mCherry is needed, otherwise all cells would be mixed with blue and red fluoresence.
+Because the promoter's choice critically affects the accuracy of time measurement, we developed a mathematical model to evaluate key characters of the promoter.
+Consistent with a previous study @@@@, [our modeling](/model/) verified the rationality of using the ASH1 promoter prior to any wet-lab experiments (see our [Model](/model/) page for more details).
+In addition, ASH1 3' UTR is crucial for spatial regulation.
+It ensures that the color-changing mCherry mRNA is guided to the daughter cells, and only translated in the daugther cells.[^8][^9] Together, the continuous and uninterrupted expression of the fluorescent protein in the progeny, guarantees the continuity and accuracy of fluorescence-based timing throughout successive cell divisions.

 Table 1.
 Parts for [Grape Yeast Collection](https://registry.igem.org/collections/5a15daa1-9c25-4fd7-9c31-aa4667c13141)